| by the Rev. Dr. John Knox Elliott.

 Mr. Fred W. Duncan resigned and Mr. William Bowden was elected

+to the position of Congregational Secretary.
 During these years the congregation was bereaved of a number of

 outstanding men.
 In 1933 occurred the death of Mr. Jonathan